 i Fraud and misrepresentation

-The elements of misrepresentation are:
+The elements of misrepresentation are as follows:

-- the representation was false or untrue;
+- the representation must be false or untrue;

 ii Undue influence